ELETTRA-SincrotroneTrieste/cumbia-copy-source-context-menu-actions/README.md

-### Cumbia mouse events plugin

-cumbia-qtcontrols widgets that use CuMouseEvHandler to intercept mouse events can load this plugin that offers additional functionalities.
+### Adds a "Copy source" action to the right click menu of cumbia-qtcontrols widget supporting contextual menus

+cumbia-qtcontrols widgets that use CuContextMenu to provide a right click menu will add a *Copy source* action that copies the source (or target) of the widget into the *clipboard*.
+The source (target) is copied as plain text.

 To install the plugin, execute